 Are hitch locks worth it?

-While professional thieves have been known to remove caravan hitchlocks with an angle-grinder or an oxy-acetylene torch, they are a security product that is definitely worth investing in.
+While professional thieves have been known to remove hitchlocks with an angle-grinder or an oxy-acetylene torch, they are a security product that is definitely worth investing in.
 At the bare minimum, a hitch lock will make your caravan harder to steal, but many would-be thieves would rather focus on a tourer with no security at all.

 If you’ve enjoyed reading this article, why not get the latest news, reviews and features delivered direct to your door or inbox every month.
 Take advantage of our brilliant Practical Caravan magazine SUBSCRIBERS’ OFFER and SIGN UP TO OUR NEWSLETTER for regular weekly updates on all things caravan related.